MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

     Because the function is running locally, your local API doesn't need the function key to work successfully.

-1. In VS Code, when the breakpoint hits, review the at the variables and call stack.
+1. In VS Code, when the breakpoint hits, review the variables and call stack.
 Step over the break point to let the function complete.
 1. Optionally, to see the entire HTTP response, use the following cURL command in the terminal:

     ```bash